Guidance for New Program Proposals

 In Academic Affairs, proposals that already must get CAP reviews have templates for proposals.
 We are happy to accept those proposals in lieu of the Standard Outline, but we still insist that the Financial Spreadsheet be completed.
 Additionally, we ask that the templates be reviewed to be sure that they’re likely to collect and reflect the information requested in the “Standard Outline.”
-The Vice President for Academic Affairs and the academic deans are responsible to review proposals to be sure that they contain the information we are seeking.
+The Provost and the academic deans are responsible to review proposals to be sure that they contain the information we are seeking.

 If proposals for external funding have other templates or formats, those obviously supercede these documents.
 You must use what the funding source asks you to use.
 However, most will ask for something quite similar to these documents.